yangliuy/Intent-Aware-Ranking-Transformers/README.md

 ## __Acknowledgement__

-IART is built based on the [DAM model](https://github.com/baidu/Dialogue/tree/master/DAM) relased by [Zhou et. al. ACL 2018](https://www.aclweb.org/anthology/P18-1103/).
+IART is built based on the [DAM model](https://github.com/baidu/Dialogue/tree/master/DAM) released by [Zhou et. al. ACL 2018](https://www.aclweb.org/anthology/P18-1103/).
 We thank the DAM authors for the effort on open sourcing their model code.

 ## __Contact__